joshuaKnauber/scripting_nodes/README.md

 [X] run blender function on blend data
 [X] get non property data (hide property output and only show value?)
 [X] do filters in browser
+[X] paste in object prop -> shows objects as input and can't find default [X] property update
+[X] property exists node -> takes parts and does and boolean to return if parts of prop exist or not

 [] add back blend data input nodes
-[] fix property output not showing properly when selecting collection as prop (blend to?, maybe fine?)
-[X] paste in object prop -> shows objects as input and can't find default [] geo node like props / attributes in blender property node -> display [] enum items on function parameter
+[] enum items on function parameter
 [] enum items from operator to button/run operator
-[X] property update
-[] replace space data in paths with screen/area stuff [] operator/preference properties
 [] changing nodes order doesn't hard compile
 [] add node buttons
 [] find node buttons
-[X] property exists node -> takes parts and does and boolean to return if parts of prop exist or not